tomxue/ReSampler/README.md

 **--multiStage** : use multi-stage conversion engine

+**--showStages** : show details about the parameters used for each conversion stage.

 #### Example

 To convert 24-bit, 96kHz .wav input file to 16-bit, 44.1kHz .flac output file, with steep lowpass filter and dithering: